 May is American Stroke Month

-For 100 years, the American Heart Association has fought to help people live longer, healthier lives.
-This May, we have assembled toolkits and a curriculum of webinars to bring additional stroke-focused learning to you and your teams.
+For more than 100 years, the American Heart Association has been dedicated to helping people live longer, healthier lives.
+This May, we have assembled toolkits and a curriculum of webinars to provide additional stroke-focused learning for you and your teams.

 Improving Stroke Care Together